Destinations Greece The Cyclades Mykonos

 €€€€Sofia's Pick

-Must ordersea bass crudo + a serious cocktail
+Must ordersea bass crudo + a stiff cocktail

-Twenty-five years in and still the dinner-into-party room on the island — tucked off Matogianni in a Paola Navone–designed garden you'd never spot from the lane.
-Chef Christos Fotos cooks Mediterranean without borders; the wine list runs deep.
+Twenty-five years in and still the dinner-into-party room on the island, set off Matogianni in a Paola Navone-designed garden you'd never spot from the lane.
+Chef Christos Fotos cooks Mediterranean without borders, and the wine list runs deep.
 Tables hold until midnight, then the music climbs and the room turns.
-7:30 p.m.–3 a.m., May through September; book two weeks ahead minimum for August.
+7:30 p.m. to 3 a.m., May through September; book two weeks ahead at the least for August.

 Matogianni · Chora25-year gardenBook 2+ weeks ahead